What is a planning scheme?

 - Secondary Consent Amendment (Minor Modifications to endorsed plans that do not breach any conditions of the permit or what the permit allows).

 - Amendment pursuant to Section 72 of the Planning and Environment Act (Can include major changes and re-advertising of the proposal).

-For more information on which method is more appropriate for you, please click here.
+For more information on which method is more appropriate for you, please see Amendment to a Planning Permit.

 I want to run a business from my home.
 Do I need a Planning Permit?

 If you are running a business from home, you must meet the requirements set out in the Home Occupation Guidelines (Clause 52.11) of the Kingston Planning Scheme.
 If you do not meet these requirements, you may need a Planning Permit, or the proposed business may not be suitable to be run from a residential dwelling.
 For more information, please refer to running a business from home.

 Alternatively, if you have further queries, you can contact Council's City Development department on 9581 4131 Monday to Friday between the hours of 8:30am and 5:00pm or visit us at 1230 Nepean Highway, Cheltenham.